 This course is designed to strengthen the student's knowledge on the ophthalmology system.
 The course content describes specific details of the various functions of the eye and its different components.
 In this course there will be discussion regarding the eye as it relates to cells, tissues, organs, and organ system.
 Anatomy is heavily emphasized, and specific parts of the eye will be detailed.
 Discussion regarding eye physiology will cover the mechanisms sustaining visual acuity and eye movement.
 Health issues, pathologies, diagnostics and disease prevention will also be discussed in class.

-Clock hours of classroom lecture: 30 Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 Pre-Requisite: AP 101, AP 102